Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/README.md

 Some snags and todos

-* [ ] Clef should take a startup param "--no-change", for UIs that do not contain the capability to perform changes to things, only approve/deny.
+* [ ] Cryptomines-Clef should take a startup param "--no-change", for UIs that do not contain the capability to perform changes to things, only approve/deny.
 Such a UI should be able to start the signer in a more secure mode by telling it that it only wants approve/deny capabilities.
-* [x] It would be nice if Clef could collect new 4byte-id:s/method selectors, and have a secondary database for those (`4byte_custom.json`).
+* [x] It would be nice if Cryptomines-Clef could collect new 4byte-id:s/method selectors, and have a secondary database for those (`4byte_custom.json`).
 Users could then (optionally) submit their collections for inclusion upstream.
-* [ ] It should be possible to configure Clef to check if an account is indeed known to it, before passing on to the UI.
+* [ ] It should be possible to configure Cryptomines-Clef to check if an account is indeed known to it, before passing on to the UI.
 The reason it currently does not, is that it would make it possible to enumerate accounts if it immediately returned "unknown account" (side channel attack).
-* [x] It should be possible to configure Clef to auto-allow listing (certain) accounts, instead of asking every time.
+* [x] It should be possible to configure Cryptomines-Clef to auto-allow listing (certain) accounts, instead of asking every time.
-* [x] Done Upon startup, Clef should spit out some info to the caller (particularly important when executed in `stdio-ui`-mode), invoking methods with the following info:
+* [x] Done Upon startup, Cryptomines-Clef should spit out some info to the caller (particularly important when executed in `stdio-ui`-mode), invoking methods with the following info:
   * [x] Version info about the signer
   * [x] Address of API (HTTP/IPC)
   * [ ] List of known accounts